Jason Atherton: Career

 Between 2011 and 2012, Atherton expanded his Asian ventures with Esquina, a tapas bar in Chinatown, Singapore, The Study, a British style cafe, also in Singapore and 22 Ships with Yenn Wong of JIA Group, in Hong Kong.

 In 2013, Atherton opened two different ventures in London.
 The first was Little Social, a French brasserie-style restaurant located opposite his flagship restaurant.
 A short while later he opened the more casual modern British restaurant, Social Eating House, on Soho's Poland Street, as well as his second venue in Shanghai, The Commune Social, headed by Chef Scott Melvin, formerly of Table No. 1 and Ham & Sherry, his second Hong Kong restaurant.
 In the autumn of 2013, Atherton launched Berners Tavern within the London EDITION hotel.

 2014 saw the openings of 2 new members in the "Social" restaurant family with City Social in Tower 42, London, which won a Michelin star within six months of opening, and Aberdeen Street Social in Hong Kong.
+City Social lost its star in the 2025 Michelin Guide.

 In 2015, Atherton opened his first stateside restaurant The Clocktower within the New York EDITION hotel at the Metropolitan Life Insurance Company Building.
 This was followed by Social Wine & Tapas in London's Marylebone, a casual tapas bar and wine shop.
-In September, Jason opened his first 'Social' restaurant in Dubai, Marina Social, within the new Intercontinental Dubai Marina.
+In September, Atherton opened Marina Social in Dubai, located within the Intercontinental Dubai Marina hotel.

-In June 2016, Atherton opened his first restaurant in Cebu, Philippines - The Pig and Palm is a 70-seater with a chefs table, tapas bar, main dining area and a lounge area, designed by architect Lyndon Neri of Neri and Hu, who also designed Atherton's other restaurants Pollen Street Social, Sosharu and Kensington Street Social.
+In June 2016, Atherton opened his first restaurant in Cebu, Philippines.
+The Pig and Palm is a 70-seater with a chef's table, tapas bar, main dining area and a lounge area, designed by architect Lyndon Neri of Neri and Hu, who also designed Atherton's other restaurants Pollen Street Social, Sosharu and Kensington Street Social.
 This restaurant serves as his love letter to his wife, who is from Cebu.
-Atherton opened the Temple and Sons restaurant in London in November, 2016.
+Atherton opened the Temple and Sons restaurant in London in November 2016.

-Atherton's recipes and articles have appeared widely in magazines and newspapers including: The Guardian, The Sunday Times, The Observer Food Monthly, Waitrose Food Illustrated, Caterer and Hotelkeeper.
-Additionally, he demonstrates regularly on food shows in the UK and abroad.
-He is a regular guest on "Saturday Kitchen" and in June 2008, Jason won the third hugely popular series of BBC2's "Great British Menu", cooking both the starter and main courses at the "Gherkin" building in London.
-In 2009 and 2010 Atherton returned to "Great British Menu" as a host.
-He has also won "Chef Award" at the Catey Awards 2012.

 In 2017, in another collaboration with JIA Group, Atherton opened Duddell's London at St Thomas Church in London Bridge.

+Atherton's recipes and articles have appeared widely in magazines and newspapers including The Guardian, The Sunday Times, The Observer Food Monthly, Waitrose Food Illustrated, Caterer and Hotelkeeper.